Part 1 of 3

 In what ways can you relate to Carrie?
 Does your marriage, or maybe a friend's, look something like this?
 Share a thought with other readers and let them know they're not alone.

-* This is the first of three posts examining a marriage in which a wife feels her husband doesn't love her anymore and she seeks the expertise of a marriage counselor for help in finding out what she can do to save her marriage.
-In the next post we'll take a look at her husband and try to understand what's happening for him in this marriage.
-Finally, in the third post we'll look at some things Carrie can do to change her husband and save her marriage.
-Sign-up for this blog on the right side of this page and be sure you don't miss any parts of this story (you can get notified by email or RSS feed).
+This is the first of three posts examining a marriage in which a wife feels her husband doesn't love her anymore and she seeks the expertise of a marriage counselor for help in finding out what she can do to save her marriage.
+In the next post we'll take a look at her husband and try to understand what's happening for him in this marriage -- I Think My Husband is Depressed.
+Finally, in the third post we'll look at some things Carrie can do to change her husband and save her marriage --How Can I Save My Marriage When My Husband Won't Change.
+Sign-up for this blog below this article and be sure you don't miss any parts of this story (you'll get notified by email).

 - I Think My Husband is Depressed (Part 2)